RegardsOss/RegardsOss.github.io/_docs/development/regards/fem/api/feature-management-intro.md

 `Feature Management` reponsabilities:

+* Extract data references,
-* Create (directly or by reference), patch or delete data references,
+* Create, patch or delete data references,
 * Re-notify stakeholders of existing data references,
 * Delegate the storage of files (if any) to `Storage Management`.